“Seann William Scott’s best performance”

 Though I may use Stifler as an identifier to other people, this is now the film I will know Scott for.
 This is proof that he can do more than just play a man child frat boy.

 Schreiber lays on the ‘eh’ as the rival of the film, and provides a stern physicality with a healthy dose of experience and reality.
-He might respect Glatt’s skills, but he “lay him the fuck out” if they throw down.
+He might respect Glatt’s skills, but he will “lay him the fuck out” if they throw down.

 There is a love interest, but Alison Pill is great as Eva, with the scenes she shares with Scott sweet without being saccharine.
 She’s a self-proclaimed slut and he’s not too bright, but they both know that.